Persevering

 • Some will have a conceited desire to outperform you.

-• A select few will be inspired and and encouraged to succeed themselves.
+• A select few will be inspired and encouraged to succeed themselves.

 Listen to them if there’s value in what they say, or drop them:

-• Keeping around friends who don’t believe in you are a drain on your resources.
+• Keeping around friends who don’t believe in you is a drain on your resources.

 • Good friends will see your point of view, even when they don’t entirely agree with it.